-- 5.2.
-The DSL will ensure any decisions and justifications for those decisions will be recorded in writing with clear outcomes documented following any action taken. - 5.3.
+- 6.2.
+The DSL will ensure any decisions and justifications for those decisions will be recorded in writing with clear outcomes documented following any action taken. - 6.3.
 Our college will discuss any concerns we have with the child's parents.
 There may be occasions when this is not appropriate and college staff would consult with other agencies prior to involving parents.
-We will record any decision not to discuss with parents and why. - 5.4.
+We will record any decision not to discuss with parents and why. - 6.4.
 Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the college.
-Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own college GDPR policy. - 5.5.
+Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own college GDPR policy. - 6.5.
 All safeguarding records will be transferred in accordance with GDPR to the child's receiving school/setting.
 These will be given to the receiving School and a receipt of delivery will be obtained.
-We will ensure that when a student who is the subject of a Child Protection (CP) - Plan leaves, their information is transferred to the new school within 5 school days and that the child's Social Worker is informed that the child has moved. - 5.6.
-The Principal will be kept informed of any significant concerns by the DSL, if they are not the DSL and all other staff are informed on a need-to-know basis.
+We will ensure that when a student who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within 5 school days and that the child's Social Worker is informed that the child has moved. - 6.6.
+The principal will be kept informed of any significant concerns by the DSL and all other staff are informed on a need-to-know basis.

-6. THE ROLE OF AN APPROPRIATE ADULT IN SAFEGUARDING
+7. THE ROLE OF AN APPROPRIATE ADULT IN SAFEGUARDING

-6.1.
+7.1.
 The Police and Criminal Evidence (PACE) act advises that "The role of the appropriate adult (AA) is to safeguard the rights, entitlements and welfare of juveniles and vulnerable persons", with there being further elaboration that the AA is expected to observe that the police are acting properly and fairly in relation to a vulnerable detained persons rights and entitlements, as well as helping the detained person understand their rights.

-7. INFORMATION SHARING
+8. INFORMATION SHARING

-- 7.1.
-We recognise that all matters relating to Safeguarding are confidential. - 7.2.
-All staff members have a professional responsibility to share information with other agencies to safeguard children. - 7.3.
-All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 7.4.
-We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
+- 8.1.
+We recognise that all matters relating to Safeguarding are confidential. - 8.2.
+All staff members have a professional responsibility to share information with other agencies to safeguard children. - 8.3.
+All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 8.4.
+We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent. - 8.5.

-7.5.
 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.

-8. MULTI AGENCY WORKING
+9. MULTI AGENCY WORKING

-- 8.1.
-We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and Children's Social Care. - 8.2.
-We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children - 8.3.
-We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Oxfordshire Children's Safeguarding Board.
-We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.
+- 9.1.
+We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and Children's Social Care. - 9.2.
+We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 9.3.
+We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Oxfordshire Safeguarding Children's Board.
+We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and complete required actions within agreed timescales.

-9. SAFER RECRUITMENT
+10. SAFER RECRUITMENT